zabertech/motorZaberMotion/README.md

 motorZaberMotion contains an example IOC that is built if ``CONFIG_SITE.local`` sets ``BUILD_IOCS = YES``.
 The example IOC can be built outside of driver module.

-## Documentation
+## Setup

 This driver makes use of [Zaber Motion Library](https://software.zaber.com/motion-library/docs) (ZML), which requires c++17 or greater.
 For this reason, any epics IOC which uses this motor module must also be compiled with at least c++17.

+### FW Version Requirements

+This driver only supports Zaber devices with FW version >= 7.25.
-Additionally, it only supports Zaber devices with FW version >= 7.25.
+Additionally, this driver's profile move implementation only supports Zaber devices with FW version >= 7.37.

 ### Build